Jump to topic

 Metoprolol may also cause other side effects.
 If you experience any unusual health problems while taking these prescription drugs, call your doctor.

 Drinking alcohol while taking beta-blockers like metoprolol isn’t recommended by doctors.
 Beta-blockers reduce your blood pressure and give you a slow heart rate, lessening the force of each beat.
 If your heartbeat is too slow, this is known as bradycardia.

 Alcohol can also reduce your blood pressure.
 When you combine drinking alcohol with metoprolol, the additive effect on the blood pressure can cause it to drop to a dangerously low level.
 This condition is called hypotension.

 Dangers of Mixing Metoprolol and Alcohol

 The drug interactions between metoprolol and alcohol can give you low blood pressure at a dangerous rate.
 This can lead to the following side effects and symptoms:

 - Fainting, especially if you get up too fast

 Drinking alcohol can also provide adverse effects on the health conditions treated with beta-blockers.
 These include:

 - Heart conditions

 If you take other blood pressure medications combined with beta-blockers and alcohol, your risk of low blood pressure increases.
 This is especially true for the following classes of drugs.
-These two medicines lower blood pressure by dilating your arteries.

 Alpha-blockers medication causes vasodilation in small blood vessels.
 The medicine does this by blocking the effects of norepinephrine.
 Alpha-blockers also treat the symptoms of benign prostatic hypertrophy (BPH).
 This is a condition in men in which the prostate gland is enlarged and may be cancerous.